-Encouragingly, evidence suggests that there has been a decline in work absence from stress over the last decade.
-However, statistics still demonstrate that this is the largest single factor for sick days, accounting for 37% of work related ill health and 45% of days lost in 2015/16 in the UK.
-Put into perspective, this represented 11.7m days in 2015/16.
+Statistics demonstrate work absence from stress is the largest single factor for sick days, accounting for 40% of all work-related ill health cases and 49% of days lost due to ill health in 2016/17 in the UK.
+Put into perspective, this represented 12.5 million working days lost in 2016/17.

 Stiff upper lip

 Close to a third of UK workers say they are not able to talk openly with their line manager about their stress and only 49% of those that have been diagnosed had told their employer.

 After being diagnosed, 40% of individuals admitted that they wouldn’t speak about it to their colleagues because they don’t want to be treated differently.
 The stigma surrounding mental health means that employers have typically neglected to address it and still struggle to see mental health in the same way they see physical health.

 Developing a workplace culture, which changes attitudes and prioritises the mental wellbeing of staff, may seem burdensome to employers who need to get the day job done and remain efficient.
 However, in the rapidly fluctuating and competitive global economy, healthy and productive employees are crucial to an organisation’s success.

 Addressing the issue

 It’s vital that open lines of communication are created, developing a greater understanding of the symptoms, causes and treatments of mental illness.